The SCIENCE

 Leptin Resistance

-Leptin is a hormone produced by fat cells that acts like a messenger from your body to your brain.
-It communicates how much fat you have stored and helps regulate your appetite, energy expenditure, and how much energy the body wants to burn.
+Leptin is a hormone produced by adipose tissue cells (also known as fat cells) that acts like a messenger from the body to the brain.
+It communicates how much energy the body has in storage and helps regulate appetite, energy expenditure, and the rate at which the body burns that energy.

-When it works correctly, leptin signals the brain to make us less hungry and increase energy expenditure, helping us maintain a stable body weight.
+When it functions optimally, the hormone leptin signals the brain to downregulate hunger and increase energy expenditure to maintain healthy body weight.
 However, in people living with obesity, the leptin signal can become “blocked” or “not seen” by the brain.
 This is called leptin resistance.
 Several things can contribute to leptin resistance over time, including inflammation, high insulin or insulin resistance, and genetic predisposition.
-When leptin resistance occurs, the brain doesn’t receive a clear message from the fat cells that there is enough stored energy, which can lead to a persistent feeling of hunger and a lower metabolic rate.
+When leptin resistance occurs, the brain doesn’t receive a clear message from the cells that there is enough stored energy, which can lead to persistent hunger and a lower metabolic rate.

 ULTRA PROCESSED FOOD